wiseman-timelord/BethesdaGameEspCleaner/README.md

 ### Notation
 - This version is configured for **The Elder Scrolls IV: Oblivion**, but, can be adapted for and will be released on, other xEdit-Autoclean supported games like Skyrim, Fallout 3, and New Vegas.

+### Warnings
+- **Epilepsy Warning** the program will produce flashes as the AutoClean.exe applications repeatingly fire onto the display.
+Its on the level of the Retena Exam in Fallout 4!!
+You have been warned.